dexterklui/notes/Computer/lua.md

 There is implicit type casting between string and number.

+## Explicit type casting

+- `tostring()` type cast to string.

 # Variables

 ## Three kinds of variables

 There are three kinds of variables:

 - global variables
 - local variables
 - table fields

 Any variables is assumed to be global unless explicitly declared as local.
 Local variables are **lexically scoped**: freely accessed by functions defined inside